 - Two hormones, GHRH and somatostatin, produced in the hypothalamus regulate HGH production through a feedback loop.
 Growth hormone-releasing hormone (GHRH) stimulates HGH production and somatostatin inhibits HGH production.
 Specific gastrointestinal cells produce third regulating hormone, Ghrelin, which works in synergy with GHRH to stimulate HGH production.

-- The muscle building actions of growth hormone don’t come from growth hormone directly, but are mediated by conversion and release from the liver of a more potent and active form, called insulin-like growth factor 1 (IGF-1).
+- The muscle building actions of growth hormone don’t come from growth hormone directly but are mediated by conversion and release from the liver of a more potent and active form, called insulin-like growth factor 1 (IGF-1).
 HGH also causes the body to produce binding proteins that carry IGF-1 and act as hormones in their own right.
 The pituitary gland secretes growth hormone in brief spurts, and disappears from the blood very rapidly, making direct measurement next to impossible.
 Instead, IGF-1 levels do not fluctuate as rapidly, making it a surrogate marker of HGH levels.

 The Master Hormone HGH

 HGH has been called a master hormone because of its ability to affect all the other hormones and organs throughout the body.
-It has repairing and restorative abilities which can reverse damage, and facilitate re-growth of failing organs somewhat, something no other hormone can do.
-It is unclear, however, whether maintaining physiologic levels of HGH or IGF-1 equivalent to those of a 25- to 35-year-old person will extend the length of human life.
+It has repairing and restorative abilities which can reverse the damage, and facilitate re-growth of failing organs somewhat, something no other hormone can do.
+It is unclear, however, whether maintaining physiologic levels of HGH or IGF-1 equivalent to those of a 25- to a 35-year-old person will extend the length of human life.
 But it is worth noting that the Journal of Clinical Endocrinology and Metabolism reported in 1997 that healthy centenarians have high serum IGF-1 concentrations.

-HGH levels decline with age.
+Human Growth Hormone levels decline with age.
 After the age of 25, levels begin to decline at a rate of 10 – 15% per decade.
 As the levels of growth hormone decrease with age, so do the levels of IGF-1, falling by nearly 50% after the age of 40.
 The decline in HGH is known as somatopause.